roman-milk/roman-milk.github.io/the-white-van.md

  Never underestimate the power of the female fraternity.
 It was two days after being slapped by Becca and Pauline and I had just finished a very satisfying sixty-nine.
 I was feeling all warm and fuzzy in the afterglow of my orgasm when Pauline said:

  "I had a talk with your old girlfriend yesterday."
-Report_Story #2